-On our web store we enabled a ‘guest’ option which allows customers to make a purchase without providing an email address.
-About half of our customers use the option which is a significant sign of our customers thinking on this issue.
+On the web store of our Spanish colleagues we enabled a ‘guest’ option which allows customers to make a purchase without providing an email address.
+About half of the customers use the option which is a significant indicator of our customers thinking on this issue.

 Many companies who process high volumes of online sales have really cool software which downloads their sales data from their web store to their accountancy programme, saving huge amounts of time with the accounts.
 From personal experience working at other companies I can tell you that all of the sales data including the customer’s full name, billing address, delivery address, email and of course the purchase data is probably being downloaded by default from the shopping cart to their accounts programme.
 Is that a problem?

 Our take on customer data is that if you don’t need it you don’t store it.
 So the question arises whether we need to download our customers email or delivery address for our accountancy?